ipexadev/FileRenamer/README.md

 #### 4 Now open the Config.json.
 #### 5 Enter your folder under folder.
 #### 6 Enter the file extension that is to be removed at removefileextension.
-Make sure you write these with a period.
+Make sure you write these with a ˋ.ˋ

 #### Now run `node index.js` and wait!